DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 Introduction

-Last week, you looked at your mentee’s interim inquiry claim again and sought to update it by exploring any of the potential negative consequences of the implementation of their inquiry.
+Last week, you looked at your mentee's interim inquiry claim again and sought to update it by exploring any of the potential negative consequences of the implementation of their inquiry.
 Together you considered where any further adjustments to their practice or inquiry needed to be made.

 This week you will consider the fuller range of emergent evidence that might be available: the deliberate (that evidence your mentee collected purposefully); the overheard (evidence your mentee chanced upon); the unexpected (consequences the mentee did not anticipate); the counter-evidence (that which challenges the prevailing findings.)

-The good news is that all of this wider evidence is normally readily available: you don’t have to work hard to find it.
+The good news is that all of this wider evidence is normally readily available: you don't have to work hard to find it.

 Case Studies